Secrets Management #

 - We have a daily GitHub job that checks if any secret will expire within the next month.

-- If a secret is going to expire soon a message is sent to our dedicated slack channel
+- If a secret is going to expire soon a message is sent to our dedicated Slack channel.

 - Every 3 months we check if any new infrastructure secrets have been added.
-In the
+In the server repository there is a

 - We have a daily GitHub job that checks if it is more than three months since last time we checked for new secrets.